SilviaSaverino/Project3-Agenda/README.md

 ## Strategy:

-'MyAgenda’ had been created with the intention of allowing the user to plan his weeks ahead of time and remind him/herself of the events/tasks of the month.
+'Agenda’ had been created with the intention of allowing the user to plan his weeks ahead of time and remind him/herself of the events/tasks of the month, by letting her/him check the agenda.

 No graphic had been added to this project, following directions of the passing criteria, and to allow deployment through Heroku.